lemoncn/generator-ntesmail/README.md

 ## License

-MIT © Pascal Hartig <phartig@rdrei.net> and other contributors
+MIT © Cavabiao <cavabiao@gmail.com> and other contributors